-Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence, or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
-This can encompass but is not limited to the following types of abuse:
+Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence, or abuse between those aged 16 or over who are or have been

 - Psychological

 - Physical

 - Sexual

 - Financial

 - Emotional

 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse) Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Domestic abuse affecting young people, can also occur within their personal relationships, as well as in the context of their home life.
 We will signpost and support our children/ young people.